Darlington02/min-starknet/Readme.md

 min-amm is a minimal implementation of an Automated market maker in Cairo.
 Source codes were gotten and minimally modified from the [Cairo docs](https://www.cairo-lang.org/docs/hello_starknet/amm.html), so you can reference it in case you get confused.

 There's also a test file created [here](https://github.com/Darlington02/min-starknet/blob/master/tests/test_amm.cairo).

+## MIN-ICO
+min-ico is a minimal implementation of a presale or ICO in Cairo.
+An initial coin offerings (ICOs) is the equivalent of an IPO, a popular way to raise funds for products and services usually related to cryptocurrency.

+The thought process for this application is a user interested in participating in the ICO needs to first register with 0.001ETH by calling the `register` function, then once the ICO duration specified using the `ICO_DURATION` expires, he can now call the external function `claim` to claim his share of ICO tokens.

+PS: All users partaking in the ICO pays same amount for registration, and claims equal amount of tokens.

+**Note: Remember to call approve(<contract address>, reg_amount) on the StarkNet ETH contract before calling the `register` function**

+## MIN-STAKING
+min-staking is a minimal implementation of a staking contract in Cairo.

+Staking is a popular process of locking up a certain amount of your crypto holdings to obtain rewards or earn interests.

+The thought process for this application requires a user to first deposit a certain amount of the ERC20 token to be staked by calling the `stake(stake_amount, duration_in_secs)` function, and finally claim the tokens + the accrued interest once the duration is over by calling the `claim_rewards(stake_id)` function.

+**Note: Remember to call approve(<contract address>, stake_amount) on the StarkNet ETH contract before calling the `stake` function**

+## MIN-ERC20-MESSAGING-BRIDGE
+The ability to create custom messaging bridges on StarkNet for data and asset transfers, is one of the major features that makes StarkNet stand out from other existing rollups.

+In this project, we are going to be creating a simple custom ERC20 Messaging bridge that can help a user transfer an ERC20 token between StarkNet and Ethereum.

+## MIN-NFT-MERKLE-DROP
+coming soon...